Patrolin/qfloat/README.md

   printf("%s", buffer);  // 0.30000000000000004
 }
 ```
-NOTE: `qfloat.h` overwrites the value of `#pragma STDC FENV_ACCESS` to `DEFAULT`, so that we can disable float optimizations locally across different compilers.

 ## Problem statement
 We want to convert a float into the shortest necessary string representation, meaning: